icruzdavid/icruzdavid/README.md

+## Abaixo estão os links das minhas redes sociais, caso queira entrar em contato, clique com o scroll do mouse.
   Below, there are links to my social networks if you want to contact me, click with your mouse's scroll.
 </div>